 This article originally appeared on Medium.com and is republished with permission from the author.

-The goal of this blog post is to demonstrate how to configure Apache Spark with FlashBlade NFS and S3 and then in the second part to build a data science environment with Spark and FlashBlade®.
+This article will demonstrate how to configure Apache Spark with FlashBlade NFS and S3.
+Part two will cover how to build a data science environment with Spark and FlashBlade®.
 Code examples are in my companion GitHub repository.

 Apache Spark is a key tool for data science, analytics, and machine learning with support for structured streaming and high-level languages like Python, R, and SQL.
 While the original Spark design focused on performance improvements over MapReduce, it has now evolved into a general purpose data science platform with built-in libraries for machine learning and graph processing.
 Spark pulls data sets from a variety of sources and is happily agnostic to where and how that data is stored and accessed.
 Files, objects, document stores, or databases can all provide input or output storage for Spark.

 A powerful data science environment needs to enable both production data pipelines and ad hoc experimentation and analysis.
 This means high-performance data access as well as flexible and agile clusters to enable rapid iteration and experimentation.